Invariants and equidecomposability in rings of polygons with sides of given directions: Duality

-Let $\ff$ denote the family of all real valued symmetric and biadditive functions on $\sik$.
+Let $\ff$ denote the family of all symmetric and biadditive functions on $\sik$.
 The observation above suggests that a certain duality exists between subsets of $\rr$ and subsets of $\ff$.
 If $F\in \ff$, then we put

 From the considerations above it follows that if $0,1\in S$, then {\it $\mu _F$ is an invariant on $\pp _S$ if and only if $S\su F^\perp$.} \begin{proposition} \begin{enumerate}[{\rm (i)}] \item The set $F^\perp$ is a subfield of $\rr$ for every $F\in \ff$. \item For every subfield $K$ of $\rr$ there is an $F\in \ff$ such that $F^\perp =K$. \end{enumerate} \end{proposition} \proof (i): It easily follows from the symmetry and the biadditivity of $F$ that $\qq \su F^\perp$ and that $F^\perp$ is an additive subgroup of $\rr$.
-If $s,t\in F^\perp$, then we have $F(stx,y)=F(tx,sy)=F(x,sty)$ for every $x,y$, and thus $st\in F^\perp$.
+If $s,t\in F^\perp$, then we have $F((st)x,y)=F(tx,sy)=F(x,(st)y)$ for every $x,y$, and thus $st\in F^\perp$.
 Finally, if $s\in F^\perp$ and $s\ne 0$, then

 for every $x,y$, and thus $1/s\in F^\perp$.